 calculation.
 You start the specification by clicking on the function

-name in the Heavy Math Toolbar.
+name in the Full Math Toolbar.
 You will get cursors to succesively

 click into the appropriate calculation cells.
 These cursors already